linhtwin/linhtwin.github.io/meal-club.markdown

 ## What is meal club?

-The meal club is a once a week meal pickup.
-Each meal comes packed in reusable/exchangeable containers and are always vegetarian.
-The goal behind these meals is to introduce people to new flavors, personal stories, and unfamiliar cultures.
+Once a week, I cook meals and invite club members to purchase them and pick them up.
+Each meal comes packed in reusable containers and are always vegetarian.
+The goal is to introduce people to new flavors, personal stories, and unfamiliar cultures.

 ## Why are you doing this?